redoan1/PrimeMusic-Lavalink/README.md

-# ScoutMusic-Lavalink
+# RazeenMusic-Lavalink
-LAVALINK BOT MADE BY TANVIR.
+LAVALINK BOT MADE BY Berlin.

 Fork the Repositry and add your bot token.
 Must turn on intents and run the code.
 Use /play to start playing the songs.